 Cut your management work hours with productivity tools, especially if you have remote workers.
 We discussed earlier accounting, and if you’re using QuickBooks, for example, like others, they have payroll management tools.

-If you don’t have any systems set up, or even if you do, you can look into Zoho One, which provides 40 different modules, all fully integrated with one another.
+If you don’t have any systems set up, or even if you do, you can look into Zoho One, which provides 40 different modules, all fully integrated.

 If you provide subscriptions for your services, Zoho subscriptions is excellent; Books is very good for billing and accounting, but you also get a private social network for your employees with groups, tasks, and more, plus Project management (with task lists, milestones, tasks, sprints) and fully integrated with Books.
-Moreover, it provides lead-gen forms that link your website to the CRM, as well as email and social media campaign management.
+Moreover, it provides lead-gen forms that link your website to the CRM and email and social media campaign management.

-And, lastly, in today’s shifting business environment, video conferencing is a must.
-There are many options, though my two recommendations are Zoom, or Whereby.
+Lastly, in today’s shifting business environment, video conferencing is a must.
+There are many options, though my two recommendations are Zoom or Whereby.

 Outsource when needed

-Hire an accountant (our parent company Inicia Incorporated can assist) to make sure your books are in order, even if you just need a restructuring of your systems and/or a bookkeeper.
-For assistance with your marketing, web design, branding, and more, especially if you are transitioning to eCommerce, contact us, we can help.
+Hire an accountant to ensure your books are in order, even if you need a restructuring of your systems and/or a bookkeeper, and be sure to set up automated systems. contact us

-While every small business is different and has its own challenges and concerns, these are a few strategies that can help any entrepreneur increase their business’s chances of success.
+While every small business is different and has challenges and concerns, these strategies can help any entrepreneur increase their business’s chances of success.
 Plus, some of these strategies will benefit you and your company even after the pandemic has passed.

 For more, read The #1 Success Trait

-For restaurants check out these tips, or talk to a restaurant consultant.
+For restaurants, check out these tips or talk to the restaurant consultant there.

 About us and this blog